jondowson/pod/README.md

 ## pod modules

-pod is meant to be extensible and its core functions enable distribution and configuration of files.
+- pod is meant to be extensible and its core functions enable distribution and configuration of files.
-pod modules ('pods') are discrete projects that make use of these core functions.
+- pod modules ('pods') are discrete projects that make use of these core functions.
+- each 'pod' contain the same sub folders and can make use of the generic 'pod_' for common tasks.
-Each 'pod' is organised into one or more **STAGES**, consisting of one or more **TASKS**, containing action(s).
+- pod workflows are organised into one or more **STAGES**, consisting of one or more **TASKS**, containing action(s).

 ### pod #1 - 'pod_DSE'

-With **'pod_DSE'** you can easily create and manage multiple dse cluster setups with varying versions / settings.
+With **pod_DSE** you can easily create and manage multiple dse cluster setups with varying versions / settings.
 Different configurations can be deployed to the same machines and they will not interfere with each other.
 As such **pod_DSE** is very useful in development / testing environments as well as in production if opscenter is not an option.